Improving Cypher performance

 When using PROFILE you may need to run it multiple times in order to get the optimal value.
 The first time the query runs, it gets a full cycle of evaluation, planning, and interpreting before making its way into the query cache.
 Once in the cache, the subsequent execution time will improve.
 Furthermore, always use parameters instead of literal values to benefit from the cache.

-Read more about execution plans and see this detailed guide for the steps on how to capture the execution plans
+Read more about execution plans and see a detailed guide for the steps on how to capture the execution plans.

 To best interpret the output of your execution plan, it is recommended that you get familiar with the terms used on it.
 See this summary of execution plan operators for more information.